telerik/xaml-docs/controls/radgauge/radial-scale/labels.md

 ## Common Properties

-Other properties which can be used to further customized the labels are:
+Other properties which can be used to further customize the labels are:

 * LabelTemplate
 * LabelTooltipFormat